HatmanStack/snow-flask-whoami-aws/README.md

 ```

 The service is now built and deployed.
 If you'd like to make changes use `zappa update`.
+The routes for the static content is hardcoded in the templates directory with /dev/{route}.
+If you choose to change the stage make sure to change the hardcoded routes to reflect the new stage.